 Union for Contemporary Art, Omaha, Nebraska; $75,000

 We at Mid-America Arts Alliance collectively acknowledge that our offices as well as the six-state region that we serve are located on the occupied ancestral lands of First American Nations.
 M-AAA’s headquarters in Kansas City, MO resides on land cared for by the Kanza (today the Kaw Nation), the Osage, and the Očeti Šakówiŋ (the Great Sioux Nation) peoples.
+Mid-America’s Houston, TX office resides on the homeland of the Karankawa, Coahuiltecan, Atakapa-Ishak, and the Sana people of Texas’s Gulf Coast region.
 We recognize the history of forced relocation by the United States government of many First American Nations from their tribal homelands to our region in the late eighteenth century and throughout the nineteenth century.

 The Indigenous peoples’ connection to this land has been challenged by violence, disease, treaties, invading settlers, relocations, forced removals, reservation termination policies, and other colonial actions; however, throughout this turbulent history, this land has continued to hold great historical, spiritual, and personal significance for the original land stewards of this region.

 We thank the members of the First American communities and sovereign nations in our region today for their continued service of the land and for innumerable contributions to the region.